 The user may want to look up what actions they have performed on a batch and when.
 They will select the batch and then choose view.
 From here, they will choose to view the action history of the batch.
 Each action will be displayed in chronological order along with any notes.

-Use Case #25 – User can delete batch
+Use Case #25 – User can delete batch BAT 06 - 07

-When a user is done with a batch and no longer wants the batch to exist, the user will select to delete the batch.
-Next the system will confirm that the user does in fact want to delete the batch,via a pop-up confirmation box, and the user will confirm.
+When a user is done with a batch, and no longer wants the batch to exist, the user will select to delete the batch.
+Next the system will confirm that the user does in fact want to delete the batch.
+If the user confirms, the batch along with all associated saved data (Notes, Measurements, Ratings, etc…) will be deleted.

 Use Case #26 – User can add any ingredients to a batch